Pratikn07/parenting-app/mcp-servers-installation-summary.md

 All available MCP servers have been successfully installed and are ready for use.
 The servers that are not available (`typescript` and `sqlite`) appear to not exist in the npm registry at this time.

-You can now use these MCP servers through the MCP protocol to enhance your development workflow for the parenting app project.
+You can now use these MCP servers through the MCP protocol to enhance your development workflow for the My Curated Haven project.